elisabethschiele/modelChecking/README.md

 Apart from this, the model has to be in the JANI format.
 You can find a list of tools that support conversion to JANI in [the JANI Specification](https://jani-spec.org/) under Tool Support.
 If you are using a prism model as the source we recommend using storm within the docker container.
 A guide on how to set it up can be found on the official [storm documentation](https://www.stormchecker.org/documentation/obtain-storm/docker.html) page.
 You can then use [storm-conv](https://moves-rwth.github.io/storm-doc/d4/d0d/structstorm_1_1converter_1_1_jani_conversion_options.html) to convert the prism model to a JANI model:

     $ /storm-conv --prism /path/tp/prims/model.pm --tojani destination/path.jani --globalvars

+You also need to find good parameters for the algorithm to work properly.
+We recommend doing a manual grid-seach.
+We provide good parameters for [our models](#our-models) in Appendix: [Optimal Parameters](#optimal-parameters)
 ### Important Functions
 #### CQI
-This function implements the Conservative Q-Improvement algorithm as proposed by Roth et.al.
+This function implements the Conservative Q-Improvement algorithm as proposed by Roth et.al.\
 For information about how the algorithm works please refer to the [paper](https://arxiv.org/abs/1907.01180).
 The Conservative Q Improvement function has one compulsory and 8 optional parameters.
 Except for the compulsory parameter `model_path`, they are parameters that influence how the decision tree is learned.
 They have to be changed for every single model for the algorithm to work properly.
-The parameters are the following:

-parameter name   | description
+The parameters are the following: parameter name   | description
 ---|---
-`model_path`    | the path to the model the algorithm is performed on `epsilon`   | determines the amount of randomness of choosing a random action or the action with the highest Q value.
-The default value is 0.5
+`model_path`    | the path to the model the algorithm is performed on `epsilon`   | determines the amount of randomness of choosing a random action or the action with the highest Q value; the default value is 0.5
-`H_s`   | starting threshold for what potential delta_Q is required to trigger a split.
-The default value is 8 `D` | decay for H_s.
-The default value is 0.9999 `gamma` | constant for the Bellman equation.
-The default value is 0.8 `alpha` | constant for the Bellman equation.
-The default value is 0.1 `d` | visit decay for Algorithm 4 and Algorithm 5(as described in the paper).
-The default value is 0.999 `num_of_episodes`   | limit of episodes to perform during training.
-The default value is 10,000 `num_of_steps`  | limit of steps to perform during training.
-The default value is 1,000,000
+`H_s`   | starting threshold for what potential delta_Q is required to trigger a split; the default value is 8 `D` | decay for H_s; the default value is 0.9999 `gamma` | constant for the Bellman equation; the default value is 0.8 `alpha` | constant for the Bellman equation; the default value is 0.1 `d` | visit decay for Algorithm 4 and Algorithm 5(as described in the paper); the default value is 0.999 `num_of_episodes`   | limit of episodes to perform during training; the default value is 10,000 `num_of_steps`  | limit of steps to perform during training; the default value is 1,000,000

 #### Old_Alg
 This function implements the algorithm proposed by Pyeatt and Howe.
-Since the [paper](https://www.researchgate.net/publication/2406466_Decision_Tree_Function_Approximation_in_Reinforcement_Learning) does not elaborate on a lot of implementation relevant details this algorithm uses a similar structure as the CQI algorithm with a different approach on when and where to split leaf nodes of the decision tree.
+Since the [paper](https://www.researchgate.net/publication/2406466_Decision_Tree_Function_Approximation_in_Reinforcement_Learning) does not elaborate on a lot of implementation relevant details this algorithm uses a similar structure as the CQI algorithm with a different approach on when and where to split leaf nodes of the decision tree.\
 The function has one compulsory and 7 optional parameters.
 Except for  the compulsory parameter `model_path` all parameters are relevant for the performance of the algorithm and have to be adjusted to every model(variation) individually.\
 Old_Alg shares 6 of its seven parameters with [CQI](#cqi) For their meanings please refer to the CQI documentation.
 These parameters are: `model_path`, `epsilon`, `gamma`, `alpha` (has default value 0.3 for Old_Alg), `d`, `num_of_episodes` and `num_of_steps`.